Disclaimer: I do no own the Fablehaven series, or any of the characters or concepts that originated from it.

 "Well, you might as well bring them all.
 "Maybe we can save them for Midwinter Eve next month.
 Say, as long as you're heading back to the house, mind giving me a lift?"

 Hugo looked back at Seth, then at the cart.
 "Hop in," he said.

-Seth wasn't one to literally jump into a vegetable cart full of pumpkins, but instead opted to climb aboard.
+Seth wasn't one to literally jump into a vegetable cart full of pumpkins, but instead chose to climb aboard.
 There wasn't really a place to sit, so Seth opted to lean against several of the large fruits.
-Or were they vegetables?
+Or were they considered vegetables?
 Either way, Hugo could see that Seth was ready, and proceeded to wheel him, along with the vegetable cart, across the fields until they reached the side of the main house.

 Seth leaped down from the pumpkins, then darted through the backdoor of the house into the kitchen.
 Seth took a good whiff of the air, and could smell Thanksgiving dinner cooking in the oven.
 Standing at the counter was Mrs. Sorenson, who was in the middle of preparing stuffing, using her own homemade recipe.